arkovia/acts/constitution-act.md

 ### Section 2: Hierarchy of Legislation
 #### Segment 1: Introduction
 Law follows a hierarchy of importance.
 Older legislation is superseded by newer legislation, and legislation like the constitution or protected acts supersede new legislation.

+EGIs may have the power to create and publish regulations, which are legally binding.
+Regulations function similarly to laws, but don't supersede them.

 #### Segment 2: Priority Order
 1. Constitution